Table of Contents

 What should I do if I’m a carrier of thalassemia and I want to get pregnant?

-Some severe types of thalassemia can cause babies to die before they are born or soon after.
-If you or your partner knows you are a carrier for thalassemia, you may want to talk to your doctor or a genetic counselor before getting pregnant.
+Severe types of thalassemia can cause a stillbirth during a woman’s pregnancy.
+If you or your partner knows you are a carrier for thalassemia, talk to your doctor or a genetic counselor before getting pregnant.
 Certain tests may be able to show which type of thalassemia you are carrying.
 Once you are pregnant, prenatal testing can show whether or not your baby has thalassemia.

 Copyright © American Academy of Family Physicians